A TOWN BUILT ON STEEL, LOVE, AND A PINT OF WINE

 In the 19th century, Japan faced a similar threat to its culture.
-Westernisation and Industrialisation did it’s thing and nearly rinsed Japan of all of its Japan-ness.
-Local institutions lost money, architecture began to crumble and items rich in historical and artistic value were exported.
-To reclaim a sense of self, Japanese officials got together and invented the notion of ‘National Treasures’ - artifacts, buildings, artworks and skilled persons seen as essential to the preservation of Japanese culture.
+Westernisation and Industrialisation threatened tradition; Local institutions lost money, architecture began to crumble and items rich in historical and artistic value were exported.
+To reclaim a sense of self, Japanese officials got together and invented the notion of ‘National Treasures’ - artifacts, buildings, artworks and skilled persons seen as essential to the preservation of the culture.

-During my residency at The Watershed, I’ve been eager to talk about this concept with local people in Scunthorpe; my aim being that these locals could then identify the town's unofficial National Treasures against the decline of its iconic industry.
+During my residency at The Watershed, I talked about this concept with local people in Scunthorpe; my aim being that they could then identify the town's unofficial National Treasures against the decline of its iconic industry.

 For this starter trip, I created an interview station that could be used to meet people.
 The idea of wearing something on my back and putting up a stage meant that a lot of the focus was on me, I wasn't a fly on the wall.
-This made the vibe a bit ‘The Tenaya Show’, which kinda kills me, but I guess it had to be this way at this point - it was as much about me coming in as an outsider as it was about the locals and what their thoughts were on all of this, so instead of hiding from that I made it the point of the whole trip.
+This made the vibe a bit ‘The Tenaya Show’, which kinda kills me, but at this point it was as much about me coming in as an outsider as it was about the locals and what their thoughts were on all of this, so instead of hiding from that I made it the point of the whole trip.

 - UHU glue